priyatham28/cognitive-load-detector/README.md

 ```

 ### Notebook
-Browse `notebooks/quickstart.ipynb` for a hands-on walkthrough that imports the
+See `notebooks/quickstart.ipynb` for an interactive walkthrough of the
-simulation module, runs a demo, and plots the results inline.
+simulator and helper utilities.

 ## Project structure
 ```
 .
 ├── CHANGES.md
+├── CODE_OF_CONDUCT.md
 ├── CONTRIBUTING.md
-├── CODE_OF_CONDUCT.md
 ├── LICENSE
 ├── Makefile
 ├── README.md